jayis1/finBotforMusic/README.md

 - ✅ **Queue Management**: `add`, `remove`, `clear`, `shuffle`, and `view queue`.
 - ✅ **Audio Controls**: Adjust `volume` and playback `speed`.
 - ✅ **Looping**: Toggle looping for the currently playing song.
-- ✅ **Auto-Disconnect**: Automatically disconnects from the voice channel after one minute if the queue is empty and nothing is playing.
+- ✅ **Auto-Disconnect**: Automatically disconnects from the voice channel after 10ish minute if the queue is empty and nothing is playing.
 - ✅ **Admin Commands**: `shutdown` and `restart` the bot remotely.
 - ✅ **Secure Communication**: Implements TLS and HTTPS for secure data transmission.
 - ✅ **AI-Powered**: Features AI commands for asking questions, summarizing text, and telling jokes.